Information for New Students | Episcopal High School

 Students will also be given their athletic issue at this time, which includes an Episcopal tee shirt, and athletic shorts Each student is additionally given a lock for their locker and a laundry strap so that practice clothing can be washed by the athletics department in between each training session.
 Please visit the Athletics page on the EHS website for more information about athletic issue and what athletic equipment is and is not provided for athletes by the School.

-Early Return football participants will have access to move items into their permanent rooms for the school year, but will stay together as a team in temporary rooms from August 21 - 23.
+Early Return football participants will have access to move items into their permanent rooms for the school year, but will stay together as a team in temporary rooms from August 15-20.
 All other early return athletes will move directly into their permanent rooms.

-Varsity athletes may be expected to return to campus early after various breaks including Thanksgiving, Winter Break, Mid-Winter Weekend, and Spring Break.
+Varsity athletes may be expected to return to campus early after various breaks including Thanksgiving Break, Winter Break, Mid-Winter Long Weekend, and Spring Break.
 If your child plans to be involved in a winter or spring varsity sport, please make sure to check the Parent Portal for the “Important Dates for Athletics” listing before you make travel plans.
 These dates and details will be listed by July 1.

 Technology/Laptops